-- 3 units, Letter, 3 lec - DA, CSU/UC - This course focuses encouragement of sound coaching principles and training methods for men and women.
+- 3 units, Letter, 3 lec, DE - DA, CSU/UC - This course focuses encouragement of sound coaching principles and training methods for men and women.
 It presents information to help the coach, the physical education major who will be dealing with athletes, the leader of recreational programs, the physical education instructor, and the player.
 The concepts, problems, philosophy, and modern-day techniques relating to competitive athletics are discussed. - UC limits how much credit you can receive for taking this course.
 See "UC Credit Limitations" section of this catalog for information.

-KIN MAJ 119: Physical Education - Physical Efficiency
+KIN MAJ 119: Physical Efficiency

-- 2 units, Letter, 1 lec/2 lab

-- DA, CSU/UC, LACCD E2, CSUGE E

-- This course includes components of cardiorespiratory, strength and flexibility activities.
-Students will identify and apply concepts and applications of exercise science to development of personalized training plan for different fitness levels and age groups.

-• UC limits how much credit you can receive for taking this course.
-See "UC Credit Limitations" section of this catalog for information.
+- 2 units, Letter, 1 lec/2 lab, DE - DA, CSU/UC, LACCDGE E2, CSUGE E - This course includes components of cardiorespiratory, strength and flexibility activities.
+Students will identify and apply concepts and applications of exercise science to development of personalized training plan for different fitness levels and age groups. - UC limits how much credit you can receive for taking this course.
+See "UC Credit Limitations" section of this catalog for information. - Prior to Spring 2021, the title of this course was Physical Education-Physical Efficiency.